 Overall, we depend upon a limited number of third parties to perform these functions, some of which are only available from single sources with which we have flexible contracts in place.
 In particular, we rely on:

-- Stripe for the processing of customer payments; - Segway Group for the supply e-scooters and looking forward also a new version of e-mopeds and e-bikes; and - V-Moto Soco Group for the supply e-mopeds.
+- Stripe for the processing of customer payments; - Segway Group for the supply of our electric fleet, excluding Wheels; and - I-Walk for the supply of Wheels electric fleet.

 Stripe